War of words over migrant deaths at Greece-Turkey border | DW | 11.02.2022

 She told DW that people regularly lose their lives either while attempting to cross the border or during a pushback.
 "The unusual element of this incident is not that people lost their lives," she explains, "but the high number of deaths."

 Karamindou does not share the Greek interior minister's theory that the victims failed to reach Greece.
-"We know from multiple reports by human rights organizations and [nongovernmental organizations] that people who cross the border are not necessarily registered, especially prior to pushbacks."
+"We know from multiple reports by human rights organizations and NGO [nongovermental organization] that people who cross the border are not necessarily registered, especially prior to pushbacks."

 Turkish Interior Minister Suleyman Soylu has accused Greek border guards of forcing migrants back over the border into Turkey in freezing conditions